minhaoh03/witter/README.md

 # witter

+Witter clone made using Django REST API backend and React.js frontend.
+Data is stored using ORM in an SQLite database

+Future plans:
+ - Change Javascript code to Typescript
+ - Allow retweets to be quote retweets or just regular retweet
+ - Add discovery and hashtags for users to search a group of tweets by
+ - Integrate a document database to store data (Postgres etc.)
+ - Make media queries for responsiveness on all screen sizes

 **Images are a bit blurry due to scaling of the screenshots, please click the images and view them if you want to see the actual representation!**